jymarkb/China-Unicom-VN007-/README.md

-# China Unicome VN007+ Firmware/SuperAdmin Guide
+# China Unicom VN007+ Firmware/SuperAdmin Guide
 This guide provides a step-by-step process for downgrading the China Unicom VN007+ and gaining superuser (admin) access; however, please be aware that your device may still be at risk of bricking, even if you follow the instructions carefully or choose not to follow them.

 ## **Downgrade**